zplayads/PlayableAdMobDemo-android/README-EN.md

 ## 1 Integrate ZPLAY Ads SDK and AdMob SDK
-Using Android Studio as an example, here is some major steps.
+Using Android Studio as an example, here are some major steps.
 If you use other IDE, please refer to ZPLAY Ads SDK Integration Guide and AdMob SDK Integration Guide.

 ### 1.1 Add ZPLAY Ads SDK Dependence